Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 Your hand becomes the instrument.
 Rather than your mind deciding what to write and then directing your hand to form the words, the process reverses: the words arrive at your hand before your conscious mind has time to evaluate or edit them.

 This is why the content of automatic writing so often surprises the writer.
 You may write things you did not know, express perspectives you had not considered, or use language that does not sound like your typical inner voice.
+The shift in voice is one of the most reliable indicators that the channel has opened.

 Preparing for Automatic Writing